nadimmajed/interviewAPI/README.md

 contains a set of functions used to find a common time slot between participants

 #### main.py:
+You should execute this function in order to have the final result of the API

 you can create new Participants objects

 and then you can call the function responsible for finding time slots